robwanat/COMFI/README.md

 # COMFI
-A Calibrated Observer Metameric Failure Index for Color Critical Tasks Supplementary material for the paper "COMFI: A Calibrated Observer Metameric Failure Index for Color Critical Tasks".
+Supplementary material for the paper "COMFI: A Calibrated Observer Metameric Failure Index for Color Critical Tasks".
 Contains the experimental data, its analysis and a minimum code necessary to calculate COMFI.
 Each subfolder contains a readme.txt file with more descriptions of